parsa-epfl/KnockoutKraken/README.md

 $ ./a.out
 ```

-To abort QFlex execution, run the following command on another terminal on the AWS F1 node.
+To abort QEMU execution, run the following command on another terminal on the AWS F1 node.
 ```
 $ pgrep "qemu" | xargs sudo kill -9
 ```